SamsonIT/DataGridBundle/Resources/doc/index.md

 <datagrid></datagrid>
 ```

-This won't do much yet, though, as there is no data in it yet.
+This won't do much yet, though, as there is no data in it.
 Say for example you have an array of entities in a
 Twig variable called "entities", here's how you can add it:

 ``` html